kurtosis-tech/kurtosis/core/docs/quickstart.md

 What `build_and_run.sh` actually does during its "build" phase is compile the main entrypoint CLI and package it into an executable Docker image.
 In order for your testsuite to get run, you just need to make sure this main entrypoint CLI is using your `TestsuiteConfigurator` by slotting in your configurator where indicated.

-You now have a custom testsuite running using Kurtosis!
+Congratulations - you now have your custom testsuite running using Kurtosis!

 ### Custom Networks
 So far your `Test.setup` method has returned the Kurtosis-provided `NetworkContext`, and your `Test.run` method has consumed it.
 This can be enough for basic tests, but you'll often want to centralize the network setup logic into a custom object that all your tests will use.
 Kurtosis allows this by letting your `Test.setup` method return any implementation of the `Network` marker interface; the `Test.run` will then receive that same `Network` object as an argument.
 To see this in action, the Go example testsuite has [this custom `Network` object](https://github.com/kurtosis-tech/kurtosis-go/blob/develop/testsuite/networks_impl/test_network.go), which makes the `Test.setup` of complex networks [a whole lot simpler](https://github.com/kurtosis-tech/kurtosis-go/blob/develop/testsuite/testsuite_impl/advanced_network_test/advanced_network_test_.go#L34) by encapsulating all the `DockerContainerInitializer` instantiation and waiting-for-availability.